chark/scriptable-events/Packages/com.chark.scriptable-events/Documentation~/README.md

 ```

 ## Creating Custom Events
 In some cases using the built-in argument types is not sufficient.
-This can happen when you need to send a custom data type to your systems.
-To integrate your custom data type into the _Scriptable Events_ package you'll need to define the following scripts:
+This can happen when a system needs to handle custom data types.
+To integrate a custom data type into the _Scriptable Events_ package, the following scripts are required:
 - The custom data type script
 - _Scriptable Event_ asset script
-- _Scriptable Event Listener_ script
+- _Scriptable Event Listener_ script (optional if subscribing manually)
-- _Scriptable Event Editor_ (optional)
+- _Scriptable Event Editor_ script (optional)

 To simplify script creation workflow, this package provides a _Script Creator_ tool which can be used to automate this process.
-However, you'll have to define the custom data type manually.

 As an example, lets assume that we need to integrate the data type which looks like the following and exists in a `LightRandomizationEventArgs.cs` script:
 ```cs
 public class LightRandomizationEventArgs
 {